Webhikers-Docs/nuxt-bootstrap-doc/README.md

 }
 ```

-Now we have manually imported Bootstrap and Bootstrap Vue into our project and made the styles available globally.
-If we would import that code in every component, we would also compile the whole Bootstrap code again and again, which would result in a heavy assets download for the browser and a bad user experience.
+Now we have manually imported `Bootstrap` and `Bootstrap-Vue` into our project and made the styles available globally.
+If we would import that code in every component, we would also compile the whole `Bootstrap` code again and again, which would result in a heavy assets download for the browser and a bad user experience.

-WIth this configuration though, we're not able to use Bootstrap variables and mixins in our components, so let's see how to fix that:
+WIth this configuration though, we're not able to use `Bootstrap` variables and mixins in our components, so let's see how to fix that:

-## 5. Import, use and overwrite bootstrap variables and register your own scss ressources for usage in your components:
+## 5. Import, use and overwrite `Bootstrap` variables and register your own scss ressources for usage in your components:

-We need to make Bootstrap Variables and your own scss ressources available globally in the whole project.
+We need to make `Bootstrap` variables and your own scss ressources available globally in the whole project.
 We don't want to import them again and again in every component, so we'll use a very handy nuxt module for that task:

 ```bash
 npm i @nuxtjs/style-resources --save